Scarborough - Newport

 PROFILE FAQ

-Scarborough - Newport has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Scarborough - Newport has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 28 projects likely to affect the region.
+AreaSearch has identified 29 projects that could affect the region.
 Notable ones are Stockland Newport Master Planned Community, Bruce Highway upgrade from Dohles Rocks Road to Anzac Avenue (Stage 1), Lighthouse Newport, and Stockland Newport Retirement Living expansion (Pier North).
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.